-Have you been back since?
+Have you been back to Paris since the wedding?

 Yes!
 We had the fortunate opportunity to revisit our beloved Paris about a year and a half after our elopement as part of our babymoon while pregnant with our first child.
 We went back to the Pont des Arts lock bridge to see our love lock as well as re-visited all the places we went during our elopement.
 It was marvelous.